Equivalent substitution in the control theory

-In this paper we study a problem of looking for an optimal solution of a system of the differential equations with a control and an optimized function.
-The system of differential equations is changed for two systems with the upper and lower convex envelopes of a function on the right side of the initial differential system and the lower envelope of the optimized function in a region of attainability.
+In this paper a system of the differential equations with a control is considered.
+We study a problem of looking for an optimal control that gives an infimum for an optimized functional.
+The system of differential equations is replaced by two systems with the upper and lower envelopes of a function on the right hand side of the initial system of the differential equations.
+The optimized functional is replaced by its lower envelope.
+All replacements are done in a region of attainability.
 The necessary conditions of optimality are sufficient for the substituted system.

-A rule of an evaluation of an attainability set with the help of the positively definite functions is given in the second part of the paper.
+The rules for evaluation of the attainability set with the help of positively definite functions are given in the second part of the paper.